Battery-free Wireless Dome Button

 The “Battery-free Wireless Dome Button” is a palm switch with a large mushroom dome.
 The Wireless Button connects to a workstation or PC via a USB receiver module, in the form of a “dongle”.

 The Battery-free button has an energy harvesting generator, which generates electrical power from the mechanical button press.
 As a result, the battery-free button does not require any power source, unlike our “Wireless Dome Button, model H0731”.
 The advantage is clear: there is no need to ever replace or recharge the battery.

 The dome is available in several colours.

 The USB interface (dongle) is recognized by the PC as a “keyboard”.
 Microsoft Windows (and other operating systems) have intrinsic support for USB keyboards.
-No driver is needed.
+No driver is needed (on tablets with a USB “On-The-Go” connection, an adapter-cable is needed).
 A software utility allows you to define which key (or key sequence) is transmitted to the workstation on a button press.

 The Battery-free Wireless Dome Button is a robust and splash-proof “emergency switch”-style button, for indoor and outdoor use.
 It transmits on the license-free ISM band of 868 MHz (Europe) and 915 MHz (USA, Canada, Australia/New Zealand).

 As mentioned above, the PC or workstation recognizes the USB interface as a keyboard.
 Each connected wireless button is then configured to transmit a key combination (or a key sequence) to the PC.
 There is a free configuration utility for this purpose, see the Downloads section.